Robert Levi

 Rober H. Levi (1916–1995) was a prominent Baltimore businessman and philanthropist.
 He was president of the Hecht's department store chain at the time of its merger with the May Department Stores Company in 1958.

-Early years
+Early life and education

 Born in Baltimore in 1916, Levi attended City College of Baltimore, where he served as the captain of a champion lacrosse team for two years.
 In 1960, he was inducted in the City College Hall of Fame for the accomplishments he achieved while a student.
 Granted a full scholarship, he then went on to pursue a bachelor's degree in economics and play lacrosse at Johns Hopkins University, where he received his diploma in 1936.

 Marriage and career

 Levi married Ryda Hecht in 1939.
 His wife was the daughter of Alexander Hecht, who owned the Hecht's department store chain.
 After starting work at Hecht's in 1942, Levi rose through the ranks of the company to become the chairman and president of the Hecht Department Stores in the Baltimore-Washington area in 1955.

 In 1958, he negotiated the merger between Hecht's and the May Department Stores Company, then served as the vice-president of the May Company and chairman of its Hecht's division until retiring from the company in 1967.
 Later, Levi joined the Mercantile Trust and Deposit Company, serving as chairman of the banks executive committee until retiring in 1985.